Welcome! We hope this page:

 , an online index at Pikes Peak Library District with some links to document images, includes some records for Teller County.

 - 1885 Colorado State Census.
-Free at FamilySearch, also on Ancestry.com.
-Present-day Teller County is enumerated in El Paso County.
+Free at FamilySearch, also on Ancestry ($).
+Present-day Teller County was then part of El Paso County.

 - Cripple Creek-Victor Mining District, Colorado, Catholic Baptisms, 1898-1908 and Cripple Creek-Victor Mining District, Colorado, Catholic Marriages, 1892-1913 by Miralyn Keske are held by PPLD Special Collections.